-Deborah J. Wexler MD, MScAssociate Professor of Medicine at Harvard Medical School, Associate Clinical Chief of the Diabetes Unit, Clinical Director of the Massachusetts General Hospital Diabetes Center, Boston, Massachusetts
+Deborah J. Wexler MD, MScAssociate Professor of Medicine, Harvard Medical School; Associate Clinical Chief of the Diabetes Unit and Clinical Director, Massachusetts General Hospital Diabetes Center, Boston, Massachusetts

 Deborah J. Wexler, MD, MSc, is Associate Professor of Medicine at Harvard Medical School, Boston, Massachusetts, the Associate Clinical Chief of the MGH Diabetes Unit, and Clinical Director of the MGH Diabetes Center.

 Dr. Wexler’s research focuses on clinical effectiveness in type 2 diabetes.
 In addition, she served on the American Diabetes Association’s Professional Practice Committee (2014-2016), is on the Editorial Board of Diabetes Care, and is a reviewer for multiple journals.

 Dr. Wexler was a co-author of the ADA-EASD Consensus Report on Management of Type 2 Diabetes, 2018 https://care.diabetesjournals.org/content/early/2018/09/27/dci18-0033

 Dr. Wexler reports serving on Data Monitoring Committees for trials of oral semaglutide sponsored by Novo Nordisk.

 - ADA 2021: Recommendations From Dr. Deborah Wexler